AkiraBrahe/BTX_ExpansionPack/README.md

 The mod adds 76 new BattleMechs and 242 new 'Mech variants, utilizing nearly every CAB model that fits into the BattleTech Extended timeline and goes beyond it, reaching up to the year 3065.

-The next major update, due next year, will introduce a wealth of new 'Mech variants, some of which will be available in factory shops.
+The next major update, due next year, will introduce a wealth of new 'Mech variants as well as an overhaul of several factions' rosters that previously used a generic one (more info below).
 Additionally, as new CAB models become available, entirely new BattleMechs may also be introduced.

 | Pack #1               | Pack #2          | Pack #3                       | Pack #4                     |
 | :-------------------- | :--------------- | :---------------------------- | :-------------------------- |